Look who's in charge now.

 Few things can sink a business faster than poor quality employees.
 It's always better to tough it out short-handed for a while than it is to hire haphazardly.
 Look over applicants' credentials carefully, scope them out online to see if there are any red flags, and make sure that they can embrace your passion for your business.
 Remember, they could be the face of your business when you're away, even for a day.

 Bringing in friends and family?
 That's fine as long as everyone knows what is expected of them and how they will be compensated.
 But again, only bring them in if they can be a boon to your business.
 Never hire someone just because you are connected by blood or friendship.

 Also, you should know your legal obligations as an employer before you hire someone.
 It could affect your business in many ways.

-8. Understand how your taxes work.
+8. Understand how your taxes work

-It’s easy to get caught up in the excitement of starting to work for yourself.
+It's easy to get caught up in the excitement of starting to work for yourself.
 The freedom, the fulfillment, and the feeling of building something can be intoxicating.
-But, like it or not, taxes will play a big part of your business.
+But, like it or not, taxes will play a big part in your business.
 Break it down as thoroughly as you can and develop a plan to stay ahead of your taxes.
-If it’s more complicated than you want to handle, hire a pro to help you out.
-There’s no way to know too much about your tax obligations.
+If it's more complicated than you want to handle, hire a pro to help you out.
+There's no way to know too much about your tax obligations.
 The last thing you want is to get blind-sided by the IRS.

-9. Have an exit strategy.
+9. Have an exit strategy

 So far it sounds like starting out working for yourself is a lot of tedious work.
 It can be.
 But, here comes the fun part.
-Think about your 5 and 10-year plan.
+Think about your five and 10-year plan.
 Now imagine that everything goes extremely well.
 Your business soars and is successful beyond your imagination.
 Congratulations!